PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning: Experiments

 \paragraph{Robosuite.} We further consider embodiment distribution with greater change: different robotic arms for manipulation tasks from Robosuite~\cite{zhu2020robosuite}.
 We pre-train our agents in robotic arms Panda, IIWA, and Kinova3.
 Besides, we take robotic arm Jaco for evaluating generalization.
 Following~\cite{yuan2024rl}, we take DrQ~\cite{yarats2020image} as the RL backbone and choose standard task settings: Door, Lift, and TwoArmPegInHole.

 \paragraph{Isaacgym.} To explore CEURL in realistic environments, we design embodiment distributions based on the Unitree A1 robot in Isaacgym simulation~\cite{makoviychuk2021isaac}, which is widely used for the real-world legged robot control~\cite{agarwal2023legged,zhuang2023robot}.
 As A1 owns 12 controllable joints, we design A1-disabled, a uniform distribution of 12 embodiments, each with a joint failure, respectively.
 It is realistic as robots may damage some joints when deploying in the real world, and they are still required to complete tasks to their best.
 We choose standard RL backbone PPO~\cite{schulman2017proximal} and five downstream tasks: run, climb, leap, crawl, and tilt, following~\cite{zhuang2023robot}.
-For both Robosuite and Isaacgym, we take classical baselines: ICM, RND, and LBS.
+We take classical baselines for Robosuite and Isaacgym: ICM, RND, and LBS.
 Besides, we have deployed Aliengo robots with different failure joints to evaluate the effectiveness of PEAC in real-world applications.